Lifeboats of the Titanic: Lifeboat 14 (port)

-About 40 people were aboard Boat 14, with Wilde, Lightoller, Lowe and Moody supervising it's launch.
-By the time it was launched at about 1:25 A.M., Titanic was well down in the water.
+40 passengers were aboard Lifeboat 14, with Wilde, Lightoller, Lowe, and Moody supervising its launch.
+By the time it was launched at about 1:30 a.m., Titanic was well down in the water.
 Lowe fired three shots from his revolver to warn off a crowd of passengers pressing up against the rails.
 As the boat was lowered, a young man climbed over the rails and tried to hide under the seats.
 Lowe ordered him to leave at gunpoint, first threatening to "Throw him over-board", then appealing to him to "be a man – we've got women and children to save."
 The passenger returned to the deck where he was left lying face-down to await his fate.

 The boat reached the water safely, with Lowe himself aboard to take charge.
-After Titanic sank he brought together Boats 10, 12, 14 and Collapsible D, and transferred Boat 14's passengers to the other lifeboats.
+After Titanic sank, he brought together Lifeboats 4, 10, 12 and Collapsible Boat D, and transferred Lifeboat 14's passengers to the other lifeboats.
 Then, assembling a crew of volunteers, he took his boat back to the scene of the sinking to try and find survivors.
 Lifeboat 4 was the only other lifeboat to rescue people from the sea.
 By the time Lowe's boat reached the scene of the sinking, the sea was filled with the bodies of hundreds of people who had died of hypothermia.
-Four men (Steward Harold Phillimore, First Class passenger William Fisher Hoyt, Third Class passenger Fang Lang and a fourth unknown person, possibly Second Class passenger Emilio Ilario Giuseppe Portaluppi) were pulled from the sea but most were already dead or dying.
+Four men (Steward Harold Phillimore, First-Class passenger William Fisher Hoyt, Third-Class passenger Fang Lang and a fourth unknown person, possibly Second-Class passenger Emilio Ilario Giuseppe Portaluppi), were pulled from the sea but most were already dead or dying.
 Hoyt died in the boat, while the other three survived.

-A few hours later Lowe rescued the survivors aboard Collapsible A, which was close to sinking, and brought them aboard lifeboat number 14.
+A few hours later, Lowe rescued the survivors aboard Collapsible Boat A, which was close to sinking, and brought them aboard Lifeboat 14.
 An experienced sailor, Lowe set up the lifeboat's mast and sail for better speed and maneuverability while searching for survivors, making it the only lifeboat to avail of sail power.
 The boat rendezvoused with Carpathia at about 7:15 a.m.

-Among the survivors in Boat 14 were:
+Among the survivors in Lifeboat 14 were: